-6 The refrigerator does not work on 12V:
+The refrigerator does not work on 230V

-- · Make sure the engine is running. - Try to run the refrigerator on another power source.
+- Check if the mains is available. - Try to run the refrigerator on another power source.

-7 The refrigerator does not work on 12V:
+The refrigerator does not work on 12V

-- Make sure the engine is running. - Try to run the refrigerator on another power source.
+- Check if the 12V fuse in the fuse box of your car is still operational. - Make sure the engine is running. - Try to run the refrigerator on another power source.

-10 The refrigerator does not work on 230V:
+The refrigerator does not work on gas

-- · Check if the mains is available. - Try to run the refrigerator on another power source.
+- Check if the gas bottle is not empty. - Check if the valve of the gas bottle and all shut-off valves are open. - Switch the refrigerator off and on again. - Try to run the refrigerator on another power source.